obniz/obniz/doc/display.md

 # Display (obniz.display)
-OLED display on obniz.
+Here we will show letters and pictures on OLED display on obniz.

 ![](./images/obniz_display_sphere.gif)

 ## clear();
-clear the display.
+Clear the display.

 ```Javascript
 // Javascript Example
 obniz.display.clear();
 ```
 ## print(string);
-print text on display.
+Print text on display.

 ```Javascript
 // Javascript Example
 obniz.display.print("Hello!");
 ```

-With browser, UTF8 string available. (not works with node.js. please use display.draw())
+With browser, UTF8 string is available.
+(It does not work with node.js.
+Please use display.draw())
 ```javascript
 // Javascript Example
 obniz.display.font('Serif',18)